Metalfusion/MediaWall/README.md

   }
 ]
 ```

-See `example_media_database.json` for a complete example based on the existing metadata format.

 **Converting existing metadata files:**
 If you already have individual metadata JSON files, you can convert them to database format using the included converter: